Supporting Autism Friendly Environments (SAFE) Program

 For 10 years, the SAFE program has upheld Virginia Tech’s land-grant mission, Ut Prosim, by providing greater access for individuals to attend local venues and participate in community activities.

-The SAFE Program's partners through the years have included the Hokie BugFest, the VT Women's Basketball Team, Wonder Universe, the Lyric Theater, the VT Science Festival, the VT Makers Camp, the VT Physics Department’s K-12 Outreach Program, the Universal Design course at VT, VT Housing and Residential Life, Theta Delta Chi fraternity’s “Bro’s United” mentoring program, Kids Tech University, the Panhellenic Council at VT, and the VT ICAT Creativity and Innovation Day.
+The SAFE Program's partners have included the Hokie BugFest, the VT Women's Basketball Team, Moss Arts Center, the Lyric Theater, the VT Physics Department’s K-12 Outreach Program, the Universal Design course at VT, the VT Science Festival, Housing and Residential Life, Theta Delta Chi fraternity’s “Bro’s United” mentoring program, Kids Tech University, the Panhellenic Council at VT, and the VT ICAT Creativity and Innovation Day, and more.

 Join our SAFE community